rsdoiel/antenna/archives/2025/journalism_2025.12.md

 date: 2025-03-27, from: The Daily Trojan (USC Student Newspaper)

-<p>President Carol Folt, Provost Andrew Guzman and three senior vice presidents answered questions from the senate.</p>
+<p>President Carol Folt, Provost Andrew Guzman and other University leaders answered questions from the Academic Senate. </p>
 <p>The post <a href="https://dailytrojan.com/2025/03/27/usc-leaders-speak-on-executive-actions-budget-at-academic-senate/">USC ‘overwhelmingly likely’ to lose up to hundreds of millions of dollars in federal funding, Provost says</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>